SAP-archive/cloud-sdk-android-multiuser/DOCUMENTATION.md

 }
 ```

-For more information on the implementation above, see the sample app's `ChangeCustomerDetailActivity` class.
+For more information on the implementation above, see the sample app's `ChangeCustomerDetailActivity` class `onOptionsItemSelected` function.

 ![Before change](images/customer-pre-change.png)